Shaker Museum

 • Replaced the aging steam systems with efficient plate and frame heat exchangers that service heating and domestic hot water.

-• Revamp of the first year residential community laundry facilities and the exterior quad, which includes new retaining walls, stairs, rails, paver’s, lighting, and plantings.
+• Revamp of the first year residential community exterior quad, which includes new retaining walls, stairs, handrails, pavers, lighting, and plantings.

 Fall River Wastewater Treatment Facility Improvements